GLOBAL INTEGRATIVE MEDICINE CONFERENCE

 The upcoming AAYM 2026 Conference will be the third in this series, bringing together some of the most prominent names in Ayurveda, Yoga, and Integrative Medicine.
 The event aims to deliberate, teach, and conduct workshops specifically designed for physicians.
 This conference marks a significant milestone in recognizing Yoga and Ayurveda as integral components of Integrative Medicine — a discipline that continues to expand in evidence, acceptance, and clinical application across the globe.

-MEET THE PROGRAM DIRECTOR
+MEET THE CHAIRMAN & PROGRAM DIRECTOR

 Indranill Basu-Ray, MD, DNB (Card), FACP, FACC, D.Sc.
 (Honoris Causa)